A Thousand Years of Good Prayers: Plot

 The film follows Mr. Shi (Henry O), a retired widower from Beijing.
 When his only daughter, Yilan (Faye Yu), who lives in Spokane, Washington and works as a librarian, gets divorced, he decides to visit her to help her heal.
 However Yilan is not interested.
-She tries keeping an emotional distance but when this finally fails she begins physically avoiding her father.
+She tries keeping an emotional distance but when this finally fails, she begins physically avoiding her father.
 He confronts her about an affair with a married Russian man (Pasha D. Lychnikoff) and she, in turn, lets loose about all the gossip she'd heard as a young girl about his alleged affair with a female colleague back in China.

-Running parallel to this plot is Mr. Shi's park bench meetings with an elderly woman, Madam (Vida Ghahremani), who had fled to the United States from Iran after the revolution.
+Running parallel to this plot is Mr. Shi's park bench meetings with an elderly woman, Madam (Vida Ghahremani).
+She had fled to the United States from Iran after the revolution.
 Neither Mr. Shi nor Madam speak English well, but by gesturing and talking in their own tongues, they start a friendship which ends when Madam is put into a retirement home.

 Mr. Shi and his daughter Yilan finally come to terms as father and daughter through the greater understanding achieved by their heated confrontations over perceived transgressions that neither one was initially willing to forgive.
-Mr. Shi catches a train into the interior of the United States as a tourist and strikes up a conversation with a woman he meets in one of the cars.
+After Mr. Shi boards a train into the interior of the United States as a tourist, he strikes up a conversation with a woman he meets in one of the cars.

 Background and production

-Wayne Wang chose to adapt A Thousand Years of Good Prayers into a film because it reminded him of all the Ozu films he so admired when he was a film student.
+Wayne Wang chose to adapt A Thousand Years of Good Prayers into a film because it reminded him of all the Yasujirō Ozu films he so admired when he was a film student.
 He also has said that he was drawn to the short story by Yiyun Li because of some similarities to his own father.

 When Wang first approached Yiyun Li, who had no previous experience, to write the screenplay, he provided her with screenwriting software and "some good scripts."
 The vague Midwestern setting was changed to Spokane.

-Chinese actress Faye Yu was the only actor in this film not based in America.
+Chinese actress and director Faye Yu was the only actor in this film not based in the United States.
 She first worked with Wang in about 1991 for his The Joy Luck Club when she was 19 and spoke no English.
-Knowing that she had later studied in America for a few years, Wang gave her a call, decided that her English was fluent enough for the lead role and persuaded her to hold off her own directorial work in China for a 4-week commitment to his project.
+Knowing that she had later studied in America for a few years, Wang gave her a call, decided that her English was fluent enough for the lead role, and persuaded her to hold off her own directorial work in China for a 4-week commitment to his project.